chmlee/ream-doc/content/overview/why-ream.md

 REAM is easy to edit.
 All REAM datasets are stored as text files, and can be edited in any text editor.
-A [web-based editor](https://chmlee.github.io/ream-editor) is available to provide basic functionalities.
+A [web-based editor](https://chmlee.github.io/ream-editor) is available and provides basic functionalities.
 No local installation required; just visit the website, drag and drop your REAM datasets, and start getting productive.
 Advanced functionalities are available through the [REAM CLI tool](https://github.com/chmlee/ream-core).
 No complex development environment to set up.